-- By selecting the table and selecting View > View Table Data. - By selecting the table, right-clicking, and selecting View Table Data.
+- Select the table and select View > View Table Data. - Select the table, right-click, and select View Table Data.

-For more information, see "Viewing Table Data" on page 3-17.
+For more information, see "Viewing Table Data" on page 3-11.

 Right Frame

 The right frame is where you build an OLAP model.
 You drag source tables from the left frame to the right frame to create a fact table, accounts dimension, optional time dimension, standard (default) dimensions, and dimension branches.